POV-Ray/povray/windows/readme.txt

  2. Open |windows\vs10\povray.sln| in Visual Studio 2010/2012.
 Set
     'Windows Targets > GUI' as the start-up project if it is not already selected.
-Then, select the 'Generic POV-Ray > povbackend' project and expand 'Backend Headers', then open the file |'povray.h'| listed within it.
-Please set |DISTRIBUTION_MESSAGE_2| to your real name to make unofficial versions distinguishable from each other.
+Then, select the 'Generic POV-Ray > povbase' project and expand 'Backend Headers', then open the file |'build.h'| listed within it.
+Please set |BUILT_BY| to your real name (and contact info) to make unofficial versions distinguishable from each other.
 Remove the
     |#error| directive afterwards to proceed with the build.
 Note that
     if you do not do this you will get compile errors.